 How to Raise Errors Explicitly in SQL Server?

-Generally, errors raised in a program on predefined reasons like dividing a number by zero, violation of primary key, violation of check, violation of referential integrity, etc. But if we want then we can also raise an error in your programs in two different ways.
+Generally, errors are raised in a program for predefined reasons like dividing a number by zero, violation of primary key, violation of check, violation of referential integrity, etc. But if you want then you can also raise an error in your programs in two different ways.
+They are as follows.